-The nearest light fell across the dark hue of his skin, bringing shadow to his features.
+The nearest light brought shadow to the features of his face as it fell across the dark hue of his skin.

-Turning his attention back to the room, he looked to his left.
-Being right with the decision didn’t matter anymore than what was happening out there tonight.
+Turning his attention back to the room, he looked at a recently vacated table to his left.
+Being right with the decision didn’t matter anymore than what was happening out in the city tonight.

 A sad story, not unlike many heard before.